zaidhabibi/pipes_encryption/README.md

 # pipes_encryption
 A project to learn about pipes and encryption
-Here is the command to run:
+Make sure you're running this program in the latest version in Python Here is the command to run:
 > python driver.py logger.txt
 >